 Note: It is strongly recommended to make a full database backup before you proceed.
 You can make a backup using Tools -> Database Backup/Restore wizard.

 8. It is important to post all changes that you have made to your remote database to see them at your online store.
-Select Tools -> PHP MySQL Bridge -> Post Changes to Web (CTRL + P).
+Select Tools -> Post Changes to Web (CTRL + P).

-This action will post all commands stored in Pending Bridge Data section to bridge.php installed at your store.
+This action will post all commands stored in the [Pending Bridge Data] section to bridge.php installed at your store.

-When a bridge receives the file, it executes all commands one by one in order as they were stored/made locally.
-After all, commands are executed successfully, your remote store will reflect all changes you made locally.
+When a bridge receives a file, it executes all commands one by one in order as they were stored/made locally.
+After all commands are executed successfully, your remote store will reflect all changes you made locally.

-Also, you can Clear all Changes (will clear all commands) made locally before posting if you do not want them to be applied to your remote database.
+Also, you can [Clear Changes] (will clear all commands) made locally before posting, if you do not want them to be applied to your remote database.